julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step4.md

 This function is easy to understand, and so are all the helpers.
 And, if you want to clean the data with a different set of cleaners or filters, it's very easy to extend this code.
-People can use it on lots of different datasets with minimal code copying.
+You can use it on lots of different datasets with minimal code copying.
 I'd call that a success!